Cawarral: Education

 Cawarral State School is a government primary (Prep-6) school for boys and girls at 125 Annie Drive (23.2539°S 150.6756°E).
 In 2015, Cawarral State School had an enrolment of 87 students with 6 teachers (5 full-time equivalent).
 In 2018, the school had an enrolment of 85 students with 7 teachers (6 full-time equivalent) and 9 non-teaching staff (5 full-time equivalent).

-There is no secondary school in Cawarral.
-The nearest secondary schools are Yeppoon State High School in Yeppoon to the north-east and Glenmore State High School in Kawana in Rockhampton to the south-west.
+There are no secondary schools in Cawarral.
+The nearest government secondary schools are Yeppoon State High School in Yeppoon to the north-east and Glenmore State High School in Kawana in Rockhampton to the south-west.

 Facilities

 The Cawarral Cemetery is on the corner of Cemetery Road and Helena Lane (23.2630°S 150.6645°E) and is managed by the Livingstone Shire Council.